SayHelloGmbH/hello-roots/README.md

 ### settings.json

 There are shared settings between CSS and JavaScript files which are stored inside `assets/settings.json`.
-You can import them into any JavaScript module (`import * as settings from '../../../../../assets/settings.json';`) or use them inside any scss file (for example: `$my_easing_speed: $easing_speed;`).
+You can import them into any JavaScript module (`import settings from '../../../../../assets/settings.json';`) or use them inside any scss file (for example: `$my_easing_speed: $easing_speed;`).

 ### Styles